Croydon-Brixton/qthought/README.md

     - specify the logic employed by agents, namely the method their predictions are glued together in *consistency*;
     - describe the protocol by summing it out of elements (some of them call *observe*, *forward_inference*,*backward_inference* and *consistency*) of *ProtocolStep* class.

 If your protocol is correct and meets the requirements elaborated on in *Requirements* class, it yeilds the prediction after a run.

-You can print it in a format of an inference table, or follow one of the examples (a protocol for Frauchiger-Renner thought experiment) to print it out in a user-friendly way.
+For detailed instructions for how to assemble the protocol, please refer to the explanation provided in the Jupyter notebook [simple example I][Simple1].

+## Current state of development

+We have currently implemented two interpretations, namely, Copenhagen and collapse, and one model of logical reasoning (classical modal logic).
+Additionally, we have three example protocols that one can run on their own.

+In the future releases, we plan to extend this list by adding Bohmian mechanics and many-worlds interpretations, and weakening the logical reasoning structure.

 ## Please cite